 Here’s a look at the mostly-finished rec room now.
 You can see our super-awesome couch, which is incredibly comfortable if a bit misshapen.

 And here’s a view as you come down the steps.
 Along the back wall there are our games, and to the right of that is the laundry space.
 Notice the big white thing at left?

 That’s Dudley.
 He was a “gift” from some “friends” in a white-elephant swap about six years ago.
 And by “gift,” I mean “large curse” and by “friends” I mean they’re LUCKY they’re still my friends.

 This is my mom’s former desk (from before she remodeled her bedroom, which she just finished!)
-This is where all of Sarah’s cardboard tubes, yarn, wheels, spools, bottle caps and other building supplies are kept.
-The box at the top left is actually the computer parts she saved after tearing our old desktop apart, and Norman there is a zombie (from the iPad game Zombie Farm) that Sarah painted on Valentine’s Day this year with her dad.
+This is where all of Ashar’s cardboard tubes, yarn, wheels, spools, bottle caps and other building supplies are kept.
+The box at the top left is actually the computer parts she saved after tearing our old desktop apart, and Norman there is a zombie (from the iPad game Zombie Farm) that Ashar painted on Valentine’s Day this year with her dad.
 Sweet! 🙂

 And, if you remember the bins from the former playroom upstairs, they’re still here… against the wall and behind the sofa.
 But now, they look like they belong, and they’re easy to get to in a place where the stuff in them will be used.

 Everyone wins… and my house looks better than it has in a long while!
 Well, except for those scrapbooking and sewing tables (notice, no photos of those yet!)
 But we’ll get there!